 As a result of the legalization of cannabis online sales from Peak 420, it has prompted many teens to use it, believing that it’s harmless.
 Additionally, nowadays, cannabis seems to be common unlike before, so the attitude regarding it has changed.
 The National Institute on Drug Abuse reports that less harmful teens believe that if they are to engage in drugs, they will start with cannabis.
 To mean that teens assume that because it’s legal, then it’s not bad at all.
 Even though there are studies that show that the legalization of cannabis has not led to an increase in terms of usage among the teens, but still there is a question as to why other drugs have experienced decline except cannabis in term of usage.
 It’s therefore right that the culture restricting teen from using cannabis have changed following the legalization of cannabis by some states.
 So, teens are worried anymore when it comes to harmful effects linked to cannabis use.

 Many teens believe that cannabis is safer than other drugs such as alcohol among others.
 In research from the Substance Abuse and Mental Health Services Administration, 77 percent of teenaged 12 to 17 years of account that smoking weed at least once in a month has no danger to the user’s health.
-This means that the perception dangers linked to cannabis are changing and due to that, teens no longer see it as harmful.
+This means that the perception dangers linked to cannabis are changing and due to that, teens no longer see it as harmful, according to Vancouver based Resilience Psychotherapy.
 According to the study undertaken by the National Institute on Drug abuse in 2016, it was clear that cannabis was the most frequently used drug among teens.
 Also, the results for senior teens showed that the number of the one smoking weed has progressively increased since 2011.